pingcap/docs-tidb-operator/en/deploy-tidb-operator.md

 * [Google GKE tutorial](deploy-tidb-from-kubernetes-gke.md)
 * [AWS EKS tutorial](deploy-on-aws-eks.md)

-TiDB Operator uses [Persistent Volume](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) to persist the data of TiDB cluster (including the database, monitoring data, backup data), so the Kubernetes cluster must provide at least one kind of persistent volume.
+TiDB Operator uses [Persistent Volume](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) to persist the data of TiDB cluster (including the database, monitoring data, and backup data), so the Kubernetes cluster must provide at least one kind of persistent volume.
 For better performance, it is recommended to use local SSD disk as the volumes.
 Follow [this step](#configure-local-persistent-volume) to provision local persistent volumes.

 It is suggested to enable [RBAC](https://kubernetes.io/docs/admin/authorization/rbac) in the Kubernetes cluster.